dfe-analytical-services/explore-education-statistics/README.md

 password `password` to log in.

 The [Keycloak Admin login](http://localhost:5030/auth/admin/) is available with username `admin` and password `admin`.
-From here, users and Open ID COnnect settings can be administered.
+From here, users and Open ID Connect settings can be administered.

 1. To run the out-of-the-box Keycloak identity provider: